 \claim Proof.
 It is sufficient to show only the property \eqref{eq_genus_teo} on the genus: indeed by choosing $q=0$ we have that, for each $j$, $\#(K_{c_j^m}^{PSP})\geq 1$ and thus $c_j^m$ is a nontrivial critical value.

 By the $(PSP)_b$ we have that $K_b^{PSP}$ is compact, thus $P_2(K_b^{PSP})$ is compact; moreover it is symmetric with respect to $0$ and does not contain $0$ (see Corollary \ref{PSP-cor}).

-By the property of the genus we can find a (closed, symmetric with respect to origin, not containing the zero) neighborhood $N$ of $P_2(K_b^{PSP})$ which preserves the genus, i.e. $\genus(N)=\genus(P_2(K_b^{PSP}))$.
-We can easily think $N$ as a projection of a neighborhood $Z$ of $K_b^{PSP}$ (i.e. $N=P_2(Z)$) satisfying the properties of Proposition \ref{prop_genus}.
+By the property of the genus we can find a (closed, symmetric with respect to origin, not containing the zero) neighbourhood $N$ of $P_2(K_b^{PSP})$ which preserves the genus, i.e. $\genus(N)=\genus(P_2(K_b^{PSP}))$.
+We can easily think $N$ as a projection of a neighbourhood $Z$ of $K_b^{PSP}$ (i.e. $N=P_2(Z)$) satisfying the properties of Proposition \ref{prop_genus}.

 By Theorem \ref{thm_def_gen}, there exist a sufficiently small $\varepsilon$ and an $\eta$ such that $\eta(\mc{I}^{b+\varepsilon}\setminus Z) \subseteq \mc{I}^{b-\varepsilon}$.
 Corresponding to $\varepsilon$, by definition of $c_j^m$, there exists an $A\in \Lambda_{j+q}^m$ such that $\sup_{A}\mc{I}<b+\varepsilon$, that is $A\subseteq \mc{I}^{b+\varepsilon}$.
 Thus